ant-media/ant-media-documentation/docs/get-started/introduction.md

 title: Introduction
 sidebar_position: 1
 ---

-Ant Media provides ready-to-use, highly scalable real-time video streaming solutions for live video streaming needs.
-Based on customer requirements and preferences, it enables a live video streaming solution to be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Digital Ocean, Linode, and Alibaba Cloud.
+Ant Media Server provides a ready-to-use, highly scalable, real-time live video streaming solution.
+AMS can be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Digital Ocean, Linode, and Alibaba Cloud.

-Ant Media’s well-known product, called Ant Media Server, is a video streaming platform and technology enabler, providing highly scalable, Ultra-Low Latency (WebRTC) and Low Latency (CMAF & HLS) video streaming solutions supported with operational management utilities.
+Ant Media server provides a highly scalable, Ultra-Low Latency (WebRTC) and Low Latency (CMAF & HLS) video streaming solution.

 There are two versions of Ant Media Server: Community Edition and Enterprise Edition.
 You can find a comparison table below.

 Ant Media Server in a cluster mode dynamically scales up and down to enable our customers to serve from tens to hundreds of thousands of viewers in an automated and controlled way.

 Ant Media Server provides compatibility to be played in any web browser.
 In addition to this, SDKs for iOS, Android, and JS are provided freely to enable customers to expand their reach to a broader audience.
-Thanks to the adaptive bitrate streaming feature that allows any video to be played at any bandwidth on mobile devices.

-Ant Media has been serving more than 1150 customers in more than 120 countries.
-Customers from different segments such as education, live auctions, radio and TV broadcasts, enterprises, service providers, government agencies, gaming companies, and mobile / web app developers enhance their business by using Ant Media Server and benefit from its capabilities.

 ## Usage scenarios

 ### 👨🏽‍💻 Education

 Ant Media can provide virtual classrooms to teachers, using ultra-low latency technology, enabling teachers to connect with the audience using 1-1 or 1-many connection types.